 Conventional farming versus organic farming is an unfair comparison.
 Hannie and I are organic fans.
 For us, organic is the only truth about food.
-We conventional farming to convert to organic, and we want this NOW.
+We want conventional farming to convert to organic, and we want this NOW.
 Some very relevant questions need to be asked about conventional farming.
 We also need more organic converts.

 Farmers, the agricultural industry, and many consumers believe that the conversion from conventional to organic agriculture is too complicated.
 Most people shy away from complicated, specifically when it comes to food.
 The responsibility is firmly put in the hands of the government.
 However, most governments make unfair comparisons between conventional and organic farming.

 This is why we suggest that we better not wait for the food and agricultural policies to change to organic.
 We have to act now ourselves.
 We also have a responsibility.

 Some of the links are affiliate links.
 As an affiliate associate, we earn a commission when you purchase any of the products offered through the shared links at no extra cost for you.
 This helps us maintain this website.

 - 1 We want an agricultural policy change: NOW